Lautenschlager-id/transfromage/docs/Client.md

 >| f | `function` | ✔ | The function to be triggered when the @C-@CC packets are received. |
 >| append | `boolean` | ✕ | 'true' if the function should be appended to the (C, CC) listener, 'false' if the function should overwrite the (C, CC) listener. <sub>(default = false)</sub> |
 >
 >Inserts a new function to the old packet parser.
-The parameters are (data, connection, oldIdentifiers).
+The parameters are (self, data, connection, oldIdentifiers).
 >
 ---
 >### client:insertTribulleListener ( tribulleId, f, append )